Ferlab-Ste-Justine/terracd/README.md

 - **state_store**: Storage strategy to store a persistent terracd state between executions.
 Needed to support provider caching and recurrence control.
 - **recurrence**: Allows more fine-grained control on when terracd re-executes beyond what schedulers normallly support.
 Note that it is dependant on a state store.
 - **cache**: Allows the caching of terraform providers (currently only supported on the filesystem of stable runtime environments) between executions of terracd.
 Note that it is dependent on a state store.
+- **metrics**: Specify configuration to push timestamp metric on a prometheus pushgateway.
+Note that since only a stateless timestamp metric is currently exported, a state store is **not** necessary to use this feature.
 - **sources**: Array of terraform file sources to be merged together and applied on
 - **command**: Command to execute.
 Can be **apply** to run **terraform apply**, **plan** to run **terraform plan**, **migrate_backend** to migrate the terraform state to another backend file or **wait** to simply assemble all the sources together and wait a given duration before exiting (useful for importing resources).
 Defaults to **apply** if omitted.
 - **backend_migration**: Parameters specifying the backend files to rotate when migrating your backend.